jholaj/SimpleRESTApiApp/README.md

 - **Customer Records Management**: Ability to add, update, view, and delete customer records.
 - **Service Management**: Capability to manage provided services and associate them with specific customers.
 - **Authentication and Authorization**: API security using JWT token, allowing authorized access only for registered users.
+- **Logging**: Implementation of logging functionality to record important events and errors within the application.
+Logs are stored in a centralized file for easy monitoring and troubleshooting.

 ## Installation